-The doctorate offered through the Department of Business Information Technology is a full-time, four-year, residential program offering specializations in information technology/decision support systems/business analytics and in operations and supply chain management.
+The PhD in Business with a major in Business Information Technology is a full-time, four-year, residential program offering specializations in information technology/decision support systems/business analytics and in operations and supply chain management.
 It is designed to prepare students for teaching and research careers in higher education.
 Although the program emphasizes the study of technology used in the creation, storage, exchange, and use of information in its various forms, considerable emphasis is also placed on the related disciplines of mathematical programming, decision support systems, data mining, stochastic processes, computer simulation, production/operations management, and statistics.
 Study of these topics requires that the student have a strong quantitative background.

 The primary goal of the program is to prepare graduate students for a successful career in an academic environment.
 This objective is realized through a research-oriented program of study that provides extensive interaction with a faculty of outstanding researchers and teachers.
 Recent graduates of our program have accepted faculty positions at North Carolina State, William and Mary, University of Connecticut, Radford University, Xavier University, Wyoming, and Iowa State.

 Responsibility for the administration of the doctoral program is shared by the Department of Business Information Technology and the university’s Graduate School.
 General university graduate degree requirements, procedures and policies, departmental listings, course descriptions, and financial information is available through the Graduate School web site http://graduateschool.vt.edu/